Martian01/openTeamOneServer/README.md

 ## Screenshots of Demo Content

 Here are a few screenshots of SAP Team One connected against Open Team One Server, displaying the default demo content.
-The screenshots show the menu drawer, the landing page, the content of a room plus the room details.
+The screenshots show the drawer, the landing page, the content of a room, the room details.

 ![Drawer](docu/screenshot1.png)
 ![Landing page](docu/screenshot2.png)